Debates Over Theology Cause Needless Distractions and Actually Keep Us from God

 Study God, Not Theology

-I don’t study theologians.
+I hate theology.
+I don’t study it.
 I study God, which is the most basic definition of theology anyway.
 But I don’t study God to stuff my brain with facts and theories.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.